JhonaCodes/reactive_notifier/docs/guides/context-pattern.md

-# 🎯 ReactiveNotifier Context Pattern Guide
+# Context Pattern Guide

+Comprehensive guide for using BuildContext in ReactiveNotifier ViewModels, including migration patterns from Riverpod and Provider.

 ## Overview

-ReactiveNotifier v2.12.0+ includes automatic BuildContext access for ViewModels, enabling seamless migration from other state management solutions like Riverpod and Provider while maintaining the core philosophy of independent ViewModel lifecycle.
+ReactiveNotifier v2.12.0+ includes automatic BuildContext access for ViewModels, enabling seamless migration from other state management solutions while maintaining the core philosophy of independent ViewModel lifecycle.

-## 🏗️ Architecture
+## Architecture

 ### Context Per ViewModel Instance

-- Each ViewModel gets its own isolated BuildContext
+- Each ViewModel gets its own isolated BuildContext (when using builders)
-- No shared global context between ViewModels
+- Global context available for all ViewModels (via `initContext()`)
 - Automatic registration/cleanup by reactive builders
 - Context available when any builder is mounted

 ### Automatic Lifecycle Management

 ```dart
 ReactiveViewModelBuilder<MyViewModel, MyState>(
   viewmodel: MyService.instance.notifier,